-- Oil exports fund nearly half of Iran's government expenditures and, by late 2013, sanctions had reduced Iran's oil exports to about 1 million barrels per day-far below the 2.5 million barrels per day Iran exported during 2011.
-The drop was caused by a European Union embargo on purchases of Iranian oil and decisions by other Iranian oil customers to obtain exemptions from U.S. sanctions. - During 2012-2013, the loss of revenues from oil, coupled with the cut-off of Iran from the international banking system, caused a sharp drop in the value of Iran's currency, the rial; raised inflation to over 50%; and reduced Iran's accumulation of and access to reserves of foreign exchange.
-Iran's economy shrank by about 5% in 2013 and many Iranian firms shut down or reduced operations.
+- Oil exports fund nearly half of Iran's government expenditures and, by late 2013, sanctions had reduced Iran's oil exports to about 1 million barrels per day-far below the 2.5 million barrels per day Iran exported during 2011. - During 2012-2013, the loss of revenues from oil, coupled with the cut-off of Iran from the international banking system, caused a sharp drop in the value of Iran's currency, the rial; raised inflation to over 50%; and cut off Iran's access to most of its hard currency held outside the country.
+Iran's economy shrank by about 5% in 2013 as many Iranian firms reduced operations and loans became delinquent.